21 July 2022

 James Wood’s short introduction to the novel is both accessible and illuminating, inviting you to return to old favourites with fresh eyes, and fresh questions.

 This is a really rich, compelling novel with an unusual ‘nested’ structure which takes us from the nineteenth century South Pacific to a disturbing post-apocalyptic future – and then back again.
 We gradually begin to spot links of various kinds because the different sections – and their protagonists.
-Find out more about Cloud Atlas, or buy the book from Amazon.
+Find out more about Cloud Atlas, or buy Cloud Atlas from Amazon.

 Keep up to date with our latest posts on Twitter: @ARUaboutideas